Marie Selby Botanical Gardens: Selby Gardens Research Library

 The Selby Gardens Research Library began with a request made from William Cole's estate in 1973.
-Building the research library was part of the requirement when planning and building the Selby Botanical Gardens and began acquiring the book collection even before the Botanical Gardens opened to the public.
-It is considered to be one of the finest, most respected botanical libraries in the United States, with many scientists from all over the world coming to visit the numerous collections.
+Building the research library was part of the requirement when planning and building the Selby Botanical Gardens, and began acquiring the book collection even before the Botanical Gardens opened to the public.
+It is considered one of the finest and most respected botanical libraries in the United States, with many scientists from around the world visiting its numerous collections.
 Since the library opened in 1975, many people have contributed to the growing collection of botanical research, including collections from L.O.
 Williams, Dr. Helen Miller, and Dr. Bruce McAlpin.
 The library is primarily a research tool and reference for scientists and horticulturalists, along with amateur plant enthusiasts.
 A searchable catalogue of the collection is available online for viewing.